CREATE INDEX

 method

 The name of the index method to be used.
-Choices are btree, hash, gist, gin.
+Choices are btree, hash, gin.
 The default method is btree.

 column_name